Purulia district: Pre independence

 By Regulation XVIX of 1805, a Jungle Mahals district composed of 23 parganas and mahals including the present Purulia was formed.
 By Regulation XIII of 1833 the Jungle Mahals district was broken up and a new district called Manbhum was constituted with headquarters at Manbazar.
 The district was very large in size and included parts of Bankura and Bardhaman districts of present West Bengal state and Dhanbad, Dhalbhum and Seraikela-Kharswan districts of present Jharkhand states.
 In 1838 the district headquarters was transferred from Manbazar to Purulia.
 Since the formation of the district it was withdrawn from regular administration and placed under an officer called Principal Assistant to the agent to the Governor-General for South-West Frontier.
 Under Act XX of 1854, the Principal Agent was redesignated as Deputy Commissioner, and the Chota Nagpur Division was formally established.

 Post independence

-Finally in 1956 Manbhum district was partitioned between Bihar and West Bengal under the States Reorganization Act and the Bihar and West Bengal (Transfer of Territories) Act 1956 and the present Purulia district was born on 1 November 1956.
+Finally in 1956 Manbhum district was partitioned between Bihar and West Bengal following the States Reorganization Act and the Bihar and West Bengal (Transfer of Territories) Act 1956 and the present Purulia district was born on 1 November 1956.

-The district is a part of the Red Corridor.
+The district used to be a part of the Red Corridor.